temenostech/temenos-platform-documentation/docfx_project/home/techguides/troubleshooting.md

 # 2. TAFJEE Monitoring Tool #
 TAFJEE Monitoring Tool can be used in the following situations:
--> To get the TAFJ installation details from your Sandbox (using **tDiag** Servlet)
+-> To get the TAFJ installation details from your Environment (using **tDiag** Servlet)
--> To get the compilation details for a T24 routine from your Sandbox (using **tShow** Servlet)
+-> To get the compilation details for a T24 routine from your Environment (using **tShow** Servlet)
--> To access various logs from your Sandbox like Database log or Runtime log (using **Logger** Servlet)
+-> To access various logs from your Environment like Database log or Runtime log (using **Logger** Servlet)
--> To access como content from your Sandbox (using **Como** Servlet)
+-> To access como content from your Environment (using **Como** Servlet)
 -> To execute DBTools commands (using **DBTools** Servlet).

-To access the TAFJE Monitoring Tool for your Sandbox, log-in to your organisation in PaaS Portal, go to your enviroment page and click on the **MONITOR APPLICATION** Endpoint for the T24 application.
+To access the TAFJE Monitoring Tool for your Environment, log-in to your organisation in PaaS Portal, go to your enviroment page and click on the **MONITOR APPLICATION** Endpoint for the T24 application.
 ![monitor application](./images/monitor-application.png)
 The bellow page is opened from which various servlets can be accessed.
 ![log files](./images/log-files.png)

 ## TAFJ Environment Information ##
-* To view various information about the TAFJ Environment from your Sandbox, access the TAFJ Monitoring Tool of your Sandbox from PaaS Portal and select **tDiag** option from the **Diagnostic** section.
+* To view various information about the TAFJ Environment from your Environment, access the TAFJ Monitoring Tool of your Environment from PaaS Portal and select **tDiag** option from the **Diagnostic** section.
 ![tDiag 1](./images/tDiag_1.png)
 * The next page is opened in which information like TAFJ installation details, Environment details, TAFJ Runtime properties, T24 Monitoring properties and TAFJ Session Monitor properties can be found.
 ![tDiag 2](./images/tDiag_2.png)

 ## T24 Routine Information ##
-* To view the compilation details for a T24 Routine from your Sandbox, access the TAFJ Monitoring Tool of your Sandbox from PaaS Portal and select **tShow** option from the **Diagnostic** section.
+* To view the compilation details for a T24 Routine from your Environment, access the TAFJ Monitoring Tool of your Environment from PaaS Portal and select **tShow** option from the **Diagnostic** section.
 ![tShow 1](./images/tShow_1.png)
 * The next page is opened in which you must enter the name of the T24 Routine.
 Click **Submit** to get the compilation details.
 ![tShow 2](./images/tShow_2.png)